OakLabsInc/app-website/README.md

 `SSL_EXCEPTIONS` (default: localhost) Bypass SSL security for specific hosts.
 This uses a host pattern.
 Example: `"*.mysite.com"` These should be delimited by semi-colons. `"localhost;*.google.com"`

+`REMOVE_SCROLLBARS` (default: null) Set to "1" to inject the css to remove the scrollbars from Electron window

 The rest are explained in the `oak` documentation. [https://github.com/OakLabsInc/oak#oakloadoptions-callback](https://github.com/OakLabsInc/oak#oakloadoptions-callback)